Discrimination Under New York Law

 How can Employment Discrimination be Proven in New York?

-This may be demonstrated if the employer has treated others of the same status similarly, or when people testify to specific statements made by the employer that would indicate bias when heard by a reasonable person.
+This may be demonstrated if the employer has treated others of the same status similarly, or when people testify to particular statements made by the employer that would indicate bias when heard by a reasonable person.
 Additionally, employers who fire someone or retaliate against them for bringing a discrimination lawsuit are clearly in violation of the law.

-Pursuing an employment discrimination claim can often be complicated, because they involve filing your claim with certain agencies.
+Pursuing an employment discrimination claim can often be complicated, because they involve filing your claim with specific agencies.
 A Schenectady, New York lawyer can help you file in a timely manner, and while your case is pending, they can assist you in pursuing any available remedies.

 Life in Schenectady